ohSweetWampum/weather-dashboard/README.md

-# work-day-scheduler-app
+# Weather Dashboard

-work day scheduler app
+A weather Dashboard

 ## Visit the Site